ReactiveX/RxPHP/README.md

 Have fun running the demos in `/demo`.

 note:  When running the demos, the scheduler is automatically bootstrapped.
-When using RxPHP within your own project, you'll need to set the default scheduler;
+When using RxPHP within your own project, you'll need to set the default scheduler.

 ## Installation
 1. Install an event loop.
 Any event loop should work, but the ReactPHP event loop is recommended.